binaryf/fr/README.md

 # fr
-Easy find and replace tool for large ACII files.
+Easy find and replace tool for large files.

 SYNTAX